-The combination of some wonderful weather and the recent excitement of the World Cup is enough to inspire us all to head to the park for a picnic and a game of footie with friends.
+Maybe the recent excitement of the World Cup is enough to inspire you to head to the park for a game of footie with friends, despite the weather.
 And why not?
 There are many advantages to the beautiful game:

 But if you’re not used to it (and even if you are), football can be hard on the body.
 Even if you’re just playing it for fun in the park.
 And that’s when injuries can occur.
+(You're welcome to call us to discuss your specific injury with one of our experts).
 Far from being one long continuous period of running and kicking, there’s a lot of stop-start activity during a 90-minute game.
 With that in mind, it pays to increase strength and agility before even getting onto the pitch and to follow some simple tips for getting the most from your kick about:

 Seek advice, preferably from a personal trainer, to assess current fitness, put together appropriate goals (pardon the pun!) and a tailored training programme.

 Invest in proper football boots and shin-pads to support knees, ankles and feet.

 Always warm and stretch muscles before training starting off with a slow jog.
 As football is all about running, jumping, quick changes of direction and stop-start activity, it’s best to do some dynamic warm-ups – sprinting, jogging, jumping, turning and dribbling the ball.